The Energy Security Safeguard

 Who can install batteries under the scheme?

-Battery installers must hold a current Grid-Connected Battery Storage accreditation for either ‘Design and Install’ or ‘Install only’ with Solar Accreditation Australia.
+Battery installers must hold a current Grid-Connected Battery Storage accreditation for either ‘Design and Install’ or ‘Install only’ with Solar Accreditation Australia to install batteries under the scheme.

 Heading

-You do not need to register your interest if you want to apply for accreditation.
-We are accepting applications for accreditation through TESSA from 1 August 2024.
+We have published our battery accreditation application pack on our website, and accept applications for accreditation through TESSA.
 Visit our TESSA for ACPs webpage for videos on how to navigate TESSA.
 You will need to Register an Account before submitting an application.

 See our About PDRS battery activities page for more details.